 In fact, that there is an Abrahamic pact operating is attested to not only by President Bush's allegedly Christian fundamentalist beliefs, but also by another little-commented on story I read in the Guardian newspaper.
 Initially, the US response to the attacks was code-named "Operation Infinite Justice," presumably to capture the long-term nature of the response.
 In a letter to the White House, the President of the Islamic Association of America (I think this is correct) objected to this since, he claimed, infinite justice belonged only to the Almighty.
 The White House apparently reacted by denying its responsibility for such a blunder and blaming it on an inexperienced staffer in the State Department.
 They swiftly renamed the operation to Operation Enduring Justice.

 Friday again started with switching on the TV.
 The local stations were running hard news from "ground zero," that is the (former) WTC site, seemingly unable to find space for analysis or intelligent commentary.
 In fact I was quite shocked at NBC's handling of the issue of determining the identity of the perpetrators.
 General Schwartzkopf, the commander of US forces during the Gulf War and hardly an unreliable observer, was pointing out that we shouldn't rush to judgment, as was done in the Oklahoma City bombing, and blame Arab or Muslim fundamentalists, when Katie Couric (I think it was her, so much channel surfing is not good for the memory) responded curtly and sarcastically along the lines of "Oh, come now General, flight manuals in Arabic have already been found," and so forth, as if she was more qualified than a five star general to draw conclusions about a piece of recently discovered evidence.
 This was quite typical of the tenor of the coverage in most stations.
 Even the BBC was not immune from sensationalism and hard news obsession: the (now reformed) Robert McNamara, when asked what the US response should be, called for quick action to find and punish those responsible in the short term, and, more importantly, for tackling the long term question of the "root causes."
 He was cut off abruptly by the interviewer with the rhetorical, "You are not really suggesting that we have time to develop a thoughtful response now?"
 And changed the topic to the difficulties of the US securing European cooperation.
-As it is, two weeks after the bombing (and now almost three months at the time of writing) no concrete piece of evidence linking Bin Laden with the hijackings has been announced, although there is mounting evidence to support that contention.
+As it is, two weeks after the bombing (and now almost three months at the time of writing) there is mounting evidence linking Bin Laden to the hijackings.

 Lincoln Center was to host an Iranian Film festival all week capped by a conference at Columbia University.
 No films were shown on Tuesday and Wednesday, and Thursday had only a partial schedule.
 The conference, something for which probably a lot of time and effort has been expended, was cancelled due to the fact that the panelists could not reach NY from Iran or elsewhere.
 That Iranian culture was being celebrated at the same time as Iranian politics had - by association - come under suspicion reflected one more dimension of the contradictory presence and role of Iranians and Iran in the West and in world culture, a reflection no doubt of the contradictions besetting Iranian society (from which I am writing these lines).
 The area around Lincoln Center seemed busy and, except for the enormous American flag hanging on the façade of the Metropolitan Opera, normal for a pleasant summer evening.
 I tried to sense if my fellow diners, walkers, talkers, were agitated or different in any away, but it was hard to tell.
 After dinner I visited a close friend from Ireland whose brother had been on the Pan Am flight that had been blown up over Lockerbie, Scotland, in 1988 and had been following the story keenly -- no doubt, I imagined, with the apprehension of reliving old pains.
 In his view the Lockerbie trial in The Hague had been a travesty.
 Rather than believing in a link to Ghadafi and the Libyans, he thought Iranian groups were likely to have been involved.
 As an Iranian I found this discussion embarrassing of course, but I didn't take it personally.
 There is simply no reason why I or anyone else should feel responsible for the action of homegrown terrorists.
 Speaking of which, another of the guests that evening who seemed quite well informed, told us that in Timothy McVeigh's written testimonies he had said that what he really wanted to do was "hijack a plane and fly it into the WTC" and that the two surviving students questioned after the Columbine High School shooting had apparently expressed the precise same sentiment.
 This was pretty startling to say the least.
 If true it would be a startling addition to the confusion of leads and speculations.
 My uninformed feeling from the start was that the WTC massacre was headed by Bin Laden with the support of the Taliban and Iraq and aided by American neo-Nazis.
 If there are cells and networks staying dormant in the US over a long period of time, it's plausible that these types would have bumped into each other at, say, a weapons fair.